CASA-Goes-Lab/PSU-MDESops/README.md

 Note that this may only work on Linux (Mac untested but should work there as well).

+If poetry does not recognize pycairo as an optional dependency, try running these two commands:

+    $ poetry remove pycairo
+    $ poetry add "pycairo==1.11.1"

+Poetry should then install pycairo within the virtual environment for DESops.

 When using Windows, pycairo needs to be built from the wheel.
 Download one of the "cp38" versions located here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo